Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Background

 \subsection{Earth Mover's Distance}

 The earth mover's distance (EMD) is a metric which grew out of the optimal transport (OT) literature initiated by Monge \cite{Monge1781Memoire}.
-The EMD has recently been increasingly used in a variety of applications such as image and histogram comparison \cite{Peleg1989UnifiedApproach, Rubner2000EMDImageRetrieval, Ling2007EMDHistogram}, as well as for sparse inverse problems \cite{Gupta2010SparseEMD, Schmidt2013ConstrainedEMD, Mo2013CompressiveParamEstimation}.
-We consider here the EMD for discrete signals.
-Intuitively, if we visualize the first signal as being composed of piles of dirt and the second as holes, the EMD computes the minimum amount of \emph{work} needed to fill the holes with dirt.
-Formally, for two nonnegative signals $\v{x}$ and $\v{y}$, the EMD solves
+The EMD has recently been increasingly used in a variety of applications such as image and histogram comparison \cite{Rubner2000EMDImageRetrieval, Ling2007EMDHistogram}, as well as for sparse inverse problems \cite{Gupta2010SparseEMD, Schmidt2013ConstrainedEMD, Mo2013CompressiveParamEstimation}.
+Intuitively, if we visualize the first signal as being composed of piles of dirt and the second as holes, the EMD computes the minimum amount of \emph{work} needed to fill the holes with dirt \footnote{We refer the reader to \cite{Bertrand2018emd} for mathematical details of the traditional EMD formulation.}.
+A key property to note is that the EMD is inherently aware of the geometric relationship between signal elements via a user-defined distance matrix $(R_{ij})$ which describes the cost to transport mass along the signal support.
+This is in stark contrast to $\ell_p$ metrics, and is the primary motivation for its use as a tracking regularizer.